 Even with automation and easy-to-use accounting tools, bookkeeping mistakes can happen.
 Journal entry errors can end up costing your small business time and money.
 Learn how to get your books back on track with correcting entries.Read More Use Correcting Entries for Mistakes in Your Books

 Thinking about providing petty cash to employees?
-Before establishing a petty cash fund at your small business, be prepared to create a petty cash accounting system.Read More Master the Basics of Petty Cash Accounting
+Before establishing a petty cash fund at your small business, be prepared to create a petty cash accounting system.Read More Petty Cash: Accounting & Beyond

 When you own and operate a small business, you build up a collection of tangible and intangible assets.
 Tangible assets include valuable things you can touch, like your business’s building, vehicles, equipment, furniture, etc. Intangible assets are the opposite—they are not physical items.
 As a result, accounting for intangible assets can get tricky.Read More Accounting for Intangible Assets